Chart Color Schemes

 Health performance in Risdon Vale is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Risdon Vale faces significant health challenges, with varied conditions affecting both younger and older residents.
-Private health cover stands at approximately 46%, covering around 1,807 people, compared to Greater Hobart's 51.4% and the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent conditions, affecting 13.0% and 10.5% of residents respectively.
+Risdon Vale faces significant health challenges, affecting both younger and older age groups.
+Approximately 46% of its total population (~1,804 people) has private health cover, compared to 51.4% in Greater Hobart and a national average of 55.3%.
+Mental health issues and arthritis are the most prevalent conditions, impacting 13.0% and 10.5% of residents respectively, while 58.9% report no medical ailments, compared to 64.2% in Greater Hobart.

 Frequently Asked Questions - Health